mbari-org/mxm/docker/README.md

 # Building the images

-Adjust the GraphQL enpoint URI in `src/plugins/apollo.js` depending on how you are going to run the UI below.
+Adjust the GraphQL endpoint URI in `src/plugins/apollo.js` depending on how you are going to run the UI below.

 Note: